-BBC Books have announced the republication of 6 more Classic Doctor Who novels with Chris Achilleos’s stunning classic artwork and a series of new introductions by Gary Russell, Michael Moorcock, Mark Gatiss, Steven Moffat, Tom McRae and Alastair Reynolds.
+BBC Books has announced the republication of 6 more Classic Doctor Who novels with Chris Achilleos’s stunning classic artwork and a series of new introductions by Gary Russell, Michael Moorcock, Mark Gatiss, Steven Moffat, Tom McRae and Alastair Reynolds.
 All 6 titles are published on 10 May 2012 at £4.99 each.
 The titles were selected based on the response to a poll on the Doctor Who Facebook page.

 Doctor Who and the Tenth Planet